This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to Stay in Medellin, Colombia

+With so much to see in and around Medellin, you’ll need a solid place to stay in this city so you can explore!
 However, picking the right area to stay in a big city can affect your experience, and Medellin is no different.
 For most people, safety in Medellin is the most important factor when deciding where to stay.
-Below are the best areas to stay in Medellin along with accommodation options for all budgets.
+Below are the best areas to stay in Medellin, along with accommodation options for all budgets.

 El Poblado

-This area is a perfect base to explore other parts of the city and the area I recommend staying in Medellin.
+This area is a perfect base to explore other parts of the city, and the area I recommend staying in Medellin.
 It’s also the starting point for many of the best tours in Medellin and tours to Guatapé.
 Some places I recommend staying are:

 For luxury travelers, Elcielo Hotel & Restaurant is easily the best choice.
 Not only is it still affordable (starting at $319 USD), but the hotel comes with a fantastic location, luxurious rooms, a swimming pool, a spa and wellness center, a fitness center, and fantastic views of the city.
 It’s beautifully decorated, and the quality of the service and on-site food is superb.
-It’s a popular choice, so best to book this one ahead of time.

 Laureles